nhorton04/git-interview-baseline/README.md

 #### Starting a new feature with `git branch new-feature`

-To keep master clean, when we want to start a new feature, we should do it in an isolated feature branch.
+To keep master clean and operational, when we want to start a new feature, we should do it in an isolated feature branch.
 Our timeline will look as follows:

 ![Feature Branch](https://dl.dropboxusercontent.com/s/d61r0fxyriaf5oj/2015-11-02%20at%2011.52%20AM.png)

 After commit 2, we will branch out of master and create a new timeline for commits and events specifically related to the new feature.
 The master timeline remains unchanged and clean.
-Now that we've covered the idea of the new-feature branch, let's actually make it.

-To make a new branch simply type: `git branch <branch name>`.
+To make a new branch, type: `git branch <branch name>`.
 In the case of a branch relating to a new feature, we'd name the branch `new-feature` like so:

 ```
 mission-critical-application $ git branch new-feature